alecks/dotfiles/README.md

 # dotfiles

 Dotfiles for my personal Mac and my university's DICE computers.
-Shared dotfiles are in the `shared` directory, then `mac` and `dice` are separate.

 Designed to be installed using GNU [stow](https://www.gnu.org/software/stow/).